awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 + The principals to which you grant access to the resource share\.
 Principals can be individual AWS accounts, the accounts in an organization or an organizational unit \(OU\) in AWS Organizations, or individual AWS Identity and Access Management \(IAM\) roles or users\.
 **Note**
 Not all resource types can be shared with IAM roles and users\.
 For information about resources that you can share with these principals, see [Shareable AWS resources](shareable.md)\.
 + The AWS RAM permission to associate with each resource type\.
-This is an AWS managed permission policy that determines what the principals in the other accounts can do with the resources in the resource share\.
+This is an AWS managed permission that determines what the principals in the other accounts can do with the resources in the resource share\.

 Your account retains full ownership of the resources that you share\.